rinshadkv/flowchart-assignment/README.md

 # Flowchart Management System

-This is a simple system to manage flowcharts consisting of nodes and edges.
+This is a simple system for managing flowcharts consisting of nodes and edges.
 Each flowchart is represented as a directed graph, where nodes are connected by edges.
 The system provides basic CRUD operations to manage flowcharts and additional features like validation and querying of nodes.